NationalSecurityAgency/ghidra/DevGuide.md

 ## Install Development and Build Tools

-If you're on Windows, install Git, MinGW, Bison, and Flex.
-Many of the commands given below must be executed in Bash (Use git-bash or MSYS from MinGW).
+If you're on Windows, install Git unless you will download a .zip clone of the ghidra repository.
+If you go the manual route many of the commands given below must be executed in Bash (Windows Subsystem for Linux (WSL), or Use git-bash or MSYS from MinGW).
-**IMPORTANT**: The bison and flex executables may be named `win-bison.exe` and `win-flex.exe`.
-Our build cannot currently cope with that, so you should rename them to `bison.exe` and `flex.exe`.

 Install OpenJDK 11 and make sure it's the default java.